 1. Keep Track of Emotions With an Emotion Journal

-Creating a daily journal is shown to improve not just EI, but a whole host of mental abilities.
+Creating a daily journal is shown to be one of the best tips for developing your emotional intelligence, but a whole host of mental abilities.
 It strengthens one’s ability for self-reflection, problem-solving, and focusing.
 But one of my favorite daily emotional intelligence routines is what’s called “emotion journaling” or keeping a “mood journal.”
 Essentially, mood journaling involves tracking your emotional state on a day-to-day basis.
 People who struggle with difficult emotional issues like depression or anxiety are often prescribed mood journaling by mental health professionals, but it can be a cathartic experience for anyone going through intense emotions.

 Ideally, it’s useful to journal, even for a very short while, in the morning and then reflect again at the end of the day.
 If only once a day is feasible for a person, then I usually recommend saving the journaling for before bedtime as a way to wind down at the end of a long day.
 It’s important to jot down different emotional moments as close to the time that they’re experienced as possible, before we forget about them, but I prefer to save the analysis and explanation for later in the day.
 That way, it also gives us a chance to reflect on our day and how we think everything went.
 Another helpful thing to have on hand for this routine is a list of complicated emotions.
 You don’t want to spend all your journaling time trying to think of the most appropriate emotion to describe how you felt or feel in the present moment.
 Instead, have a list handy like this one here that you can reference.